-You need to consider whether your proposed works will have any effect property adjacent and/or on downstream water users.
-This may include the effects of land movement subsidence undermining or discharging onto adjacent property, dust. windblown sediment or affecting downstream discharges water users.
+You need to consider whether your proposed works will have any effect on adjacent property and/or downstream water users.
+This may include the effects of land movement or subsidence undermining or discharging onto adjacent property, windblown dust, or sediment discharges affecting downstream water users.